-Overview
+Company Overview

 We are a biopharmaceutical company focused on the development and commercialization of innovative cardiovascular medicines.
-Our lead product candidate etripamil is a novel, potent and short-acting calcium channel blocker that we designed as a rapid-onset nasal spray to be self-administered by patients.
-We are developing etripamil for the treatment of specific arrhythmias with a lead indication to treat paroxysmal supraventricular tachycardia, or PSVT, with subsequent indications to treat atrial fibrillation and rapid ventricular rate, or AFib-RVR, and other cardiovascular indications.
+Our lead product candidate etripamil is a novel and, potent, calcium channel blocker that we designed as a rapid-onset nasal spray to be self-administered by patients.
+We are developing etripamil for the treatment of specific arrhythmias with a lead indication to treat paroxysmal supraventricular tachycardia, or PSVT, and a subsequent indication to treat atrial fibrillation with rapid ventricular rate, or AFib-RVR.